Please use all equipment in a safe

 Used to document the condition and damage of dams, bridges and monuments.

-Used with automatic assembly lines to keep watch of key operations at
+Used with automatic assembly lines to keep watch of key operations at one control point.

-Used with stamping or machining steps to be sure of alignment of key
+Used with stamping or machining steps to be sure of alignment of key parts.

 Used as a navigation aid for boats and ships in troubled waters.